 Yoga deserves all the attention it has been receiving in recent years.

 It trains your body physically by building stamina, flexibility, and strength.
 It also prepares your body mentally and spiritually, unlike any other form of exercise.

 The pairing of physical and mental activity is something yoga possesses better than any other way of getting in shape.

-For those reasons, yoga is a great choice for almost anyone looking to start their fitness journey, but it’s not the only option out there.
+For those reasons, yoga is a great choice for almost anyone looking to start their fitness journey — you can get amazing yoga results in just 30 days, after all — but it’s not the only option out there.

 Check out my workout reviews to see what I think about spin classes, boot camps, Orangetheory, and more!